Financial Market Roundup

 AND GROWTH

-On August 29th second quarter U.S. GDP was revised higher to 3.0%, above expectations, and well above first quarter’s 1.4% growth rate.
-The report detailed a strong and resilient U.S. consumer with personal consumption contributing 2.0% of the growth in the U.S. Economy in the second quarter.
+On September 26th second quarter U.S. GDP was revised higher to 3.0%, above expectations, and well above first quarter’s 1.4% growth rate.
+The report detailed a strong and resilient U.S. consumer with personal consumption contributing 1.9% of the growth in the U.S. economy in the second quarter.

-At this past June’s FOMC meeting the Fed released an update on their Summary of Economic Projections which details the central bank’s outlook on a variety of prospective economic measures.
-Specifically, investors digested higher inflation projections for 2024 and 2025 paired with unchanged median GDP projections for 2024 and 2025.
+At this past September’s FOMC meeting the Fed released an update on their Summary of Economic Projections which details the central bank’s outlook on a variety of prospective economic measures.
+Specifically, investors digested lower inflation projections for 2024 and 2025 paired with increased unemployment projections for 2024 and 2025.

-During the month of August most term points in the U.S. Treasury curve moved lower.
-Specifically, the U.S. Treasury 2-year yield fell 34 basis point to 3.92% while the 10-year fell 12 basis points to 3.91%.
-The results of these changes netted a less inverted curve with the 2/10 inversion compressing to 1 basis point.
+During the month of September most term points in the U.S. Treasury curve moved lower.
+Specifically, the U.S. Treasury 2-year yield fell 28 basis point to 3.64% while the 10-year U.S. Treasury fell 12 basis points to 3.78%.
+The results of these changes over the month resulted in an upward slowing yield curve for the first time in over two years, with the 2-year/10-year U.S. Treasury yield spread expanding to a positive 14 basis point.

-Mortgage Rates moved lower in August as the Freddie Mac 30- year Primary Mortgage Market Survey fell to 6.35% as of August 29th, down 43 basis points from July 25th.
+Mortgage Rates moved lower in September as the Freddie Mac 30-year Primary Mortgage Market Survey fell to 6.08% as of September 26th, down 27 basis points from August 29th.